-Hephaistos is a small asteroid whose orbit crosses the orbit of Earth.
+Hephaistos is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Hephaistos as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 The rotation of Hephaistos has been observed.
 It completes a rotation on its axis every 20.00 days.